sys-bio/tellurium/docs/antimony.rst

-with our current interface to let the user know that a warning had been saved, and it seemed like there could be a number of cases where the user might legitimately want to override an earlier definition (such as when using submodules, as we'll get to in a bit).
+with our current interface to let the user know that a warning had been saved, and it seemed like there could be a number of cases where the user might legitimately want to override an earlier definition (such as when using submodules, as we’ll get to in a bit).
 So for now, the above is valid Antimony input that just so happens to produce exactly the same output as: